 Trump goes on rampage against the media, sitting Arizona senators at Phoenix rally

-A defiant President Trump rallied with his base for more than hour Tuesday in Arizona, trashing the media over its coverage of his response to the recent violence in Charlottesville while criticizing the state’s Republican senators for not getting behind him.
+A defiant President Trump rallied with his base for more than an hour Tuesday in Arizona, trashing the media over its coverage of his response to the recent violence in Charlottesville, Va., while criticizing the state’s Republican senators for not getting behind him.

-The president also signaled during the rally he could soon pardon Joe Arpaio, the former sheriff in Maricopa County famous for his tough stance against illegal immigration, ahead of the sheriff's upcoming sentencing.
+The president also signaled during the Phoenix rally that he could soon pardon Joe Arpaio, the former sheriff in Maricopa County famous for his tough stance against illegal immigration.

-But Trump was most animated when defending himself against accusations he wasn’t forceful enough in condemning the white supremacists and racists who were protesting in Charlottesville, Va., earlier this month.
+But Trump was most animated when defending himself against accusations he wasn’t forceful enough in condemning the white supremacists and racists who were protesting in Charlottesville earlier this month.
 He blamed the media for distorting his comments.

-At one point, the president pulled a piece of paper out of his coat and re-read his initial statements condemning the racists involved the protests.
+At one point, the president pulled a piece of paper out of his jacket and re-read his initial statements condemning the racists involved the protests.

 “Did they report that I said that racism is evil?”
 Trump asked of the media.
-The crowd yelled, “no!”
+The crowd yelled, “No!”

 “You know why?”
 Trump asked.
 “Because they are very dishonest people.”

-A 32-year-old counter-protestor was killed in Charlottesville after police said a Nazi sympathizer rammed his car into a crowd.
+A 32-year-old counter-protester was killed in Charlottesville after police said a Nazi sympathizer rammed his car into a crowd.
 After the violence, the president faced criticism for blaming “both sides” for the unrest instead of just white nationalists.

-As Trump continued to rail against the media’s coverage of him, the crowd began chanting: “CNN sucks.”
+As Trump continued to rail against the media’s coverage of him, the crowd began chanting: “CNN sucks!”

+“These are sick people," Trump said of the media.
+"You know the thing I don’t understand?
+You would think … they’d want to make our country great again.
+And I honestly believe they don’t.”

 The events in Charlottesville cast a shadow over the rally, with Phoenix’s Democratic mayor, Greg Stanton, asking Trump last week to delay his rally in wake of the violence.

-The Charlottesville violence led cities across the country to consider removing Confederate statues, something Trump railed against on Tuesday.
+The Charlottesville violence led cities across the country to consider removing Confederate statues, something Trump railed against Tuesday.

 “They’re trying to take away our culture, they’re trying to take away our history,” he said.

-A crowd of protesters formed outside the convention center on Tuesday, but the president bragged that there were far more Trump supporters in attendance.
+A crowd of protesters formed outside the convention center Tuesday, but the president bragged that there were far more Trump supporters in attendance.

 “All week, they’re talking about the massive crowds that are going to be outside,” Trump said.
 “Where are they?”

-He then mocked liberal protesters who have been demonstrating.
+He then mocked liberal protesters who had been demonstrating.

 “You know, they show up in the helmets and the black masks and they’ve got clubs and they’ve got everything,” Trump said.